mousepawmedia/pawlib/docs/source/core/flexarray.rst

    FlexArray<int> apples;

    apples.empty();
-   //The function will return true
+   // The function will return true
-   //No values have been added to 'apples'
+   // No values have been added to 'apples'

 ``pop()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pop returns the last value in an array, and then removes it from the data set.
+``pop()`` returns the last value in an array, and then removes it from the data set.
 The alias ``pop_back()`` is also provided.

 ..  code-block:: c++

    FlexArray<int> apples;

-   //We'll push some values for our example apples.push(2);
+   // We'll push some values for our example apples.push(2);
    apples.push(1);
    apples.push(3);

-   //The array is currently [2, 1, 3]
+   // The array is currently [2, 1, 3]

    apples.pop(0,1);
-   //The array is now [2, 1]
+   // Returns 3.
+The array is now [2, 1]